kubernetes-sigs/cluster-api-provider-aws/docs/book/src/development/nightlies.md

 Nightly builds are regular automated builds of the CAPA source code that occur every night.

-These builds are generated directly from the latest version of the source code repository, the main branch.
+These builds are generated directly from the latest commit o source code on the main branch.

 Nightly builds serve several purposes: